 Photo/Video/Audio Recording to be Shared Publicly by Student Projects, Library Staff, etc.

 Anything other than snapshots for personal use (discussed above) or commercial/professional photography (which require advanced permission as discussed below) must be authorized by designated Library staff at that location using the On the Fly Photographic, Video and Audio Recording in University Library Facilities: Guidelines and Permission Form prior to recording.
+The photographer keeps this form after it is signed by designated Library staff as proof they have secured permission; it is not necessary for the Library to retain a copy.

-Use of images of individuals
+Use of Images of Individuals

 Talent release forms are not required for photos or videos for personal use (i.e. that will not be publicly shared in any way), but please do not photograph or film anyone without their assent.